hashicorp-education/learn-vault-docker-lab/README.md

-# Vault Docker Lab
+# Vault Docker lab

-Vault Docker Lab (VDL) is a minimal 5-node [Vault](https://www.vaultproject.io) cluster running the official [Vault container image](https://hub.docker.com/_/vault/) with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) on [Docker](https://www.docker.com/products/docker-desktop/).
-VDL uses a `Makefile`, [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and the [Terraform Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) to build the cluster.
+Vault Docker lab is a minimal 5-node [Vault](https://www.vaultproject.io) cluster running the official [Vault container image](https://hub.docker.com/_/vault/) with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) on [Docker](https://www.docker.com/products/docker-desktop/).
+Vault Docker lab uses a `Makefile`, [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and the [Terraform Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) to build the cluster.

 ## Why?

-You can use VDL to build a small containerized cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, or testing. **You should not use VDL for production use cases**.
+You can use Vault Docker lab to build a small containerized cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, or testing. **You should not use Vault Docker lab for production use cases**.

+Vault Docker lab also includes a telemetry stack consisting of Prometheus and Grafana containers.
+Run the project, access Grafana, paste in the official dashboard, and go.

+**One more thing**: want to get your dashboard popping?
+A benchmark container is also included.

+Check the corresponding sections here for more details.

 ## How?

-You can run your own VDL with Docker, Terraform, and the Terraform Docker provider.
+You can run your own Vault Docker lab with Docker, Terraform, and the Terraform Docker provider.

 ## Prerequisites

-Your host computer must have the following software installed to run VDL:
+Your host computer must have the following software installed to run Vault Docker lab:

 ### Required